 Duke’s Restaurant and Barefoot Bar – I mean, it’s the home of the Mai Tai!!
 And it’s 100% mandatory for a cocktail sometime during your trip!

-Wild Side Specialty Tours – it’s a must.
-I finally conquered my fear of the open ocean and hopped in for a swim with dolphins and sea turtles.
+Wild Side Specialty Tours – It’s a must if you want a boat excursion.
 Our caption for the day was epic and we frolicked with dolphins for a solid 90 minutes before moving on to dive with sea turtles.
 For someone who is convinced they are going to encounter a great white shark upon entering the ocean, I certainly was over that by the end of the day!

 Outrigger Canoe - Faith Surf School has hands down one of the best teams on the island that's going to rock your world when it comes time to learn how to man an Outrigger Canoe!
 It's kinda mind boggling to think that people used to travel from island to island on these things - it's some serious hard work!!
 But it's all worth it when you catch a wave and ride into shore looking like a pro!

-KCC Farmers Market – okay here’s the deal.
+KCC Farmers Market – Okay here’s the deal.
 It’s the most famous farmers market on the island and it’s an absolute must visit, but be warned… it’s a mob scene.
 Go early to try and avoid the crowds and be sure to sample plenty of local flavors!!
-There are a ton of stalls from local restaurants serving a sample of their menu and having a Bahn Mi sandwich at 8:45 in the morning seems like a perfectly reasonable thing to do!
+There are a ton of stalls from local restaurants serving a sample of their menu and having a Bánh mì sandwich at 8:45 in the morning seems like a perfectly reasonable thing to do!